KazanovLab/ProteolysisStructuralPrediction/README.md

 * `-c` - chain ID

 * `-l` (optional) - run DSSP locally.
-It is highly recommended to install DSSP locally due to potential issues with the connection to the DSSP server.
+It is strongly recommended to install DSSP locally due to potential issues with the connection to the DSSP server.

 * `-v` (optional) - generate a visual representation of the 3D structure in Chimera with color-mapped scores.
 The colors reflecting the scores of structural susceptibility to proteolysis are distributed from blue (low susceptibility) through red (moderate susceptibility) to yellow (high susceptibility).